Supporting the Talented Women Scientists in CSB on IDWGS

 Nambara lab reveals plants' exquisitely tuned responses to high humidity

 CSB plant scientists have identified the finely tuned way plants adjust to high humidity conditions.
-These results provide important insights, as high humidity conditions will be experienced more often by Canadian crops due to increased rainfall and flooding.
+Canadian crops will experience high humidity conditions more often due to increased rainfall and flooding, which enhances the importance of these insights.
 Professor Eiji Nambara led this research as part of his studies on the ways plants integrate signals of stress in their environment, like drought, pathogens or cold.

 Nambara is originally from East Asia, where excess water environments occur frequently in a climate heavily influenced by the ocean.
 Rice is anatomically shaped to handle excess water such as floods, but wheat crops or the model plant Arabidopsis are adapted to a more temperate climate.